hindu-comm/weblogs/manasataramgini/2003/10/2003-10-04_apaurusheya-shrutialien-hour.md

 I believe that most important reformulation of Hindu thought requires a proper understanding of Indo-European studies.
 Unfortunately, the Indological fiasco has left Hindus bitter.
-But then one cannot be emotional when the civilization of over 500 million people is at stake\!
+But then one cannot be emotional when the civilization of over 500 million people is at stake!